Clorox products in short supply after cyberattack disrupts operations | CNN Business

 The company said the cyberattack and the delays will hurt its current-quarter financial results materially, although Clorox said determining any longer-term impact would be premature, “given the ongoing recovery.”

-Clorox (CLX) shares fell more than 2% in premarket trading.
+Clorox (CLX) shares fell about 2% in early trading.
 The company makes a number of well-known household staples, including bleach, detergents and cleaners.

 Similarly, a suspected cyberattack halted operations at MGM Resorts last week that affected large swaths of its business, including guests being unable to make room charges and access their rooms with their digital keys.